parsotat/ProcessMCRaT/README.md

    ```sh
    pip install ProcessMCRaT
    ```
-3. Test the installation by running `python -c "from processmcrat import mclib as m"`
+3. Test the installation by running `python -c "import processmcrat as pm"`

 <!-- _These steps are provided in greater detail in the  [Documentation](https://github.com/parsotat/ProcessMCRaT/tree/master/Doc)_ -->